eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     --out Amygdala_emagma

 The above command indicates: Brain_Amygdala.genes.annot, is the input file for the analysis,  P-values are extracted from the MDD GWAS summary data [MDD2018_ex23andMe_emagma.txt].
 The effective number of samples is in column Neff.
-Multiple testing is done using 10,000 adaptive permutations (--adap-permp=10,000).
+Permutation-based empirical gene p-values are estimated using 10,000 adaptive permutations (--adap-permp=10,000).

 The program also generates a log file [Amygdala_emagma.log].
 The log file has summary information of the run, i.e. errors if any, how many genes were read and how many genes have a valid SNP assigned.
 An inspection of the Amygdala_emagma.log, shows that 1301 genes definitions were read from the annotation file and 1258 genes have valid SNPs in genotype data.